n3mo/s/README.md

 Bugs & Improvements
 ===================

-Please report any problems that you find, along with any suggestions or contributions to the theme.
+Please report any problems that you find, along with any suggestions or contributions.

 License
 =======